Marcelle-DI/app-todo-auth/README.md

 An experimental project utilising a dockerised PERN stack.
 The project implements security features to minimise the [OWASP top 10 security risks](https://owasp.org/www-project-top-ten/) including:

     - ExpressJS Gateway
-    - Auth0
-    - express-validation
-    - Object Level Authorisation definition
-    - User Authentication and Authorisation
+    - Auth0 for user Authentication and Authorisation
-    - Limiting data property exposure
+    - Express-validation for input validation and sanitisation
-    - Log all failed authentication attempts, denied access, and input validation errors.
+    - Morgan for logging failed authentication attempts, denied access, and input validation errors.

 The final app architecture shall look like this: